michaelmcshinsky/utah-esports-website/_events/2018/12-December/2018-12-28-Fortnite-Friday.md

 ---

 Join us every Friday for our Fortnite competition!
 Then on the last Friday of the month, enter the final tournament for a chance to win $100 CASH!

+In this 2 vs 2 mode, two duos will drop together in a squad.
+The objective is to get as many kills as possible in three matches.
+To win, your duo must have more combined kills than the other duo in your same squad.
+Kills are cumulative over the three matches.

 Sign up online or in store.